nik-kor/resume/README.md

 Installation
 ------------
-*TODO* - check dependencies.
-Was using pdflatex instead of lualatex
+*TODO* - check dependencies and containerize it!

 For deb-based system ensure that those packages installed: